stu-bell/singalong/README.md

 # TODO

-- playlist file to include times for auto start/end
 - zoom in/out events scale width and size of text
-- up/left Resets auto scroll timer for current line.
-Pressing twice moves to the previous line
 - update home page html instructions
+- Help text on the home page needs to scroll!

 - sample tsv download
 - offline usage with service worker
-- Help text on the home page needs to scroll!
+- play/pause?
+- prev song should reset to start of current song, double tap to go to prev

 # Dev